Go to page content

 • Try jaw exercises.

-Also, many TMD-related treatments usually require an orthodontic plan because of its close association with bruxism – where it is either a symptom or a cause.
+Additionally, treatments for TMD might involve an orthodontic plan due to its close association with bruxism – where it is either a symptom or a cause.
 Grinding can lead to further issues, including dental wear and tear and teeth shifting.
 When this chain of events happens, consult your dentist to correct any consequential misalignment.
-ClearCorrect is one of the leading clear aligner systems that offers superior comfort and won’t cramp your style.
-It features a unique tri-layer ClearQuartz material, a flat trimline, and other customisable features that work together for a fully personalised and effective teeth-straightening solution.

 Jaw pain can be a nuisance – but identifying the right causes can help you stay pain-free and prevent further damage.
+Consult your doctor or dentist for a proper diagnosis and the most appropriate treatment plan for your condition.

 References: